Overview

 Complementary Information

-The IIEA has 12 research team members who are involved fulltime in creating and implementing events and research programmes related to EU and international policy issues described above.
-Other staff noted here include 2 communications and 4 design staff, who promote our events and research.
+The IIEA has 10 research team members who are involved fulltime in creating and implementing events and research programmes related to EU and international policy issues described above.
+The Institue also has a communications officer involved in promoting events and research.

 Person in charge of EU relations